2nd grade identifying prepositions worksheets

 A preposition is a connecting word that usually tells where or when: the cat hid under the porch, we read after lunch.
 Second graders learn the common ones (in, on, at, under, with, by) and find them in sentences.
-A helpful picture: a preposition is anywhere a squirrel can be compared to a tree.

 The kind of sentences you'll get